MobilityData/gbfs/gbfs.md

 ### free_bike_status.json

-Describes all vehicles that are not at a station and are not currently in the middle of an active ride.
-From v2.1-RC, also provides more information about vehicles that are at a station if the [vehicle_types.json](#vehicle_typesjson) file has been defined.
+Describes all vehicles that are not currently in active rental.
+Required of free floating (dockless) vehicles.
+Conditionally required of station based (docked) vehicles when [vehicle_types.json](#vehicle_typesjson) has been defined.
+Vehicles that are part of an active rental must not appear in this feed.

 Field Name | Required | Type | Defines
 ---|---|---|---